Hypogonadal man with osteoporosis

 - 25-hydroxyvitamin D: 52 ng/mL; and

-- Prostate-specific antigen was 1.05 ng/mL and has been rising during
+- Prostate-specific antigen was 1.05 ng/mL and has been rising during the past year.

 Bone density performed 6 months before the visit showed: